bornea/APOSTL/Readme.md

 ### 5) Importing Workflows

-If the user is not using apostl.moffitt.org or the provided docker image the workflows will need to be imported into the galaxy instance.
+If the user is not using http://apostl.moffitt.org or the provided docker image, then the workflows will need to be imported into the galaxy instance.
 This can be accomplished by selecting **Workflow** and the **Upload or import workflow.**

 ![](https://raw.githubusercontent.com/bornea/APOSTL/master/wk_images/uploadwrkflw.png)

-The two workflows can be found at [Github Workflows](https://github.com/bornea/APOSTL/tree/master/Workflows) once dowloaded to your local machine they can be imported into any galaxy instance which has APOSTL tools installed.
+The workflows can be found at [Github Workflows](https://github.com/bornea/APOSTL/tree/master/Workflows) once dowloaded to your local machine they can be imported into any galaxy instance which has APOSTL tools installed.

 ### 6) Using a Workflow